 PROGRAM STRUCTURE AND REQUIREMENTS

-This program allows our students to take an intensive Spanish language course starting at the beginning level or intermediate, and continue to practice rowing weekly at an elite level on a Spanish team under the guidance of a Spanish Olimpyc Rowing Coach.
+This program allows high school graduates to take a year or semester abroad taking an intensive Spanish language course (beginning, intermediate or advanced levels) at SAIIE or taking a serious of courses at the University of Sevilla, and continue to practice rowing weekly on a Spanish team under the guidance of a Spanish Olimpyc Rowing Coach.

 - No previous knowledge of Spanish required